BA (Honours) Social Work (England)

 You can use a degree to:

 Although some modules in this degree are available to all students, the full degree programme is at present restricted to students who are being sponsored and supported in their practice by their employing agency.
-Entry has to be made through the employing agency;
+Entry to the degree has to be made through the employing agency;

 you cannot apply direct to the OU.
 Agencies and individuals who are interested in taking part in the degree course are invited initially to contact our Student Registration & Enquiry Service.
 If you are offered a place on our programme you can pay your own fees or be funded by your employer.